-I'm a musician who studies how we understand and are moved by music.
-Specifically, my research includes how we process multiple simultaneous melodies, and how performaners gestures reflect their thoughts about musical phrase structure.
+Hi!
+I'm a PhD student researcher in the Neuromusic lab at Stanford.
+Specifically, my research includes how we process multiple simultaneous melodies, and how performers gestures reflect their thoughts about musical phrase structure.
 By drawing on my experiences as a cellist and a pianist, and more recently a performer of electronic music, I hope to answer questions fundamental to many musical domains.

-My research interests include how well listeners process multiple simultaneous melodies, or 'polyphony' (investigated through the use of EEG at the NeuroMusic Lab at CCRMA), the effect of visual narrative imagery on emotions induced by music, and how our emotional impressions while listening to music for the first time affect how well we remember it.
+My research interests include how well listeners process multiple simultaneous melodies, or 'polyphony' (investigated through the use of EEG at the NeuroMusic Lab at CCRMA), action monitoring in performers in ensemble settings, and performer embodiment of musical structures.

 Please see my full CV for my conference participation.